tvm18860/angular2-express-seed/README.md

-npm test              // Run all the tests npm run test-server   // Run only backend tests npm run test-frontend // Run frontend tests npm run e2e 		  // Run e2e tests
+npm test              // Run all the tests npm run test-server   // Run only backend tests npm run test-frontend // Run frontend tests
 ```

 The karma tests are run in the docker container in PhantomJS.
-The e2e Protractor tests run in Chrome by default, but this can easily be changed.

 ## New to Angular 2?
 There is a basic structure set up to start working with in this repo,